andrewl/gatsby-source-geo/README.md

 ## Options

-path - it's just the location of the spatial file
+path - it's just the location of the geospatial data file (eg /tmp/myfile.geojson)

 ## How to query